axonivy-market/ai-assistant/ai-assistant-product/README.md

 **Show result of other step**

-- **showResultOfStep**: Displays the result from a previously executed step.
+- **showResultOfStep**: displays the result from a previously executed step.

 ```json
 {